 And you won’t be paying for much else when you get started.
 Just a professional app like FiLMiC Pro, to control things like focus and aperture, a stabilizer rig to prevent your shaky hands from ruining your shot.
 Oh, and some anamorphic lenses to get those wide-angle and bokeh blurry-effect shots when you need them.

 Which is to say, you don’t need a Hollywood-sized budget to start making professional-grade movies on your phone.
-You don’t need any budget at all (especially useful if you are indeed an unemployed and penniless film school grad currently dwelling in your parents’ basement).
+You don’t need any budget at all – handy if you really are an unemployed, skint film school grad).

 Making a pro mobile film is totally worth trying out, especially since there are now plenty of ways to achieve global recognition as a smartphone director, with awards and competitions like the Toronto Smartphone Film Festival and Mobile Motion Film Festival, to name a couple.
 Or dream big.
 Cannes, baby.